zambezi/project/README.md

 The steps in this list should be considered mandatory, and the following section includes some information on additional files to keep an eye on.

+- [ ] Remove init script

+      The file `init` in the extracted directory is a script that guides you through this process, and is by far the easiest way to get started.
+If you do not wish to run this script, you should remove it altogether.
+If you *do* run the script, it will remove itself when it's done.

 - [ ] Name

       You may pick any name for your project, but as a guideline make sure it's concise and reasonably descriptive.